dhh1128/slithyt/README.md

 Sentiment analysis, pronounceability, and rhyming are moderately English- centric, though the tolerate romance and germanic languages a bit as well.
-However, they could be made to reflect the sensibilities of other language communities by running the build_phonetic_model.py and build_transcription_model.py scripts (which generate cached patterns in ~/.slithyt/data).
+However, they could be made to reflect the sensibilities of other language communities by running build_phonetic_model.py and build_transcription_model.py in the package's scripts folder.
+These generate cached patterns in ~/.slithyt/data.

 ```bash
 # Generate 10 realistic words that sound like they belong in corpus.
 Make